csaben/RadApp/README.md

 # RadApp
-Code Base for front end, backend, and rest of related docs
+code base for front end, backend, and rest of related docs